Home > Desserts > Classic Vanilla Slice

 Pastry

-• Once baked allow to cool down completely.
-Gently place a square 9-inch baking tin on top of one of the baked sheets.
-Use a serrated knife to gently score and cut down the pastry to the size of the bottom of the baking tray.
+• Cutting the baked pastry to size – Gently place an 8-inch square baking tin on top of one of the baked sheets.
+Use a serrated knife to gently score and trim the pastry to fit the base of the baking tin.
 Do the same with the other pastry sheet and the top of the baking tray.
 Sometimes baking trays can be a different size on the bottom and top.
+If you want to be extra, you can use a ruler to measure out and cut to size that way.

 Vanilla Custard

-• Line the bottom and sides of the baking tray with baking paper and place the smaller pastry sheet in the bottom.
-Run the custard through a sieve on top of the pastry.
+• Assembly and chilling – Line the bottom and sides of the baking tray with baking paper or double layers of plastic wrap, leaving some overhang and place the smaller pastry sheet in the bottom.
+Run the custard through a sieve on top of the pastry to remove lumps.
 Use a spatula to smoothen out flat.
-Place the second pastry sheet on top.
-Place in the fridge to chill overnight.
-They need this time to firm up.
-DOn't email me saying the recipe didn't work because they weren't chilled long enough lol.
+Place the second pastry sheet on top and cover with the baking paper or plastic wrap.
+Place it in the fridge to chill for a minimum of 5 hours, or overnight for best results.

-• Gently lift the vanilla slice out of the baking tin.
+• Gently lift the vanilla slice out of the baking tin using the overhang.
 Place on a chopping board.

 Notes

-This Vanilla Slice can be stored in an airtight container for up to three days.
+Storage – Vanilla Slice can be stored in an airtight container, in the fridge for up to three days.
+The pastry will begin to go soggy after this.

 Nutrition